jro31/jethro-codes/_articles/projects/blocks-falling.md

 };
 ```

-And now that we know how we want updated `'live'` block to look, all we need to do is update our state, which we do by calling:
+And now that we know how we want our updated `'live'` block to look, all we need to do is update our game board state, which we do by calling:

 ```js
 dispatch(gameBoardActions.updateGameBoard(updatedGameBoard(movedBlock)));